Town of Lunenburg COVID-19 Pandemic Information

 Electric and Water Utility bills - overdue interest charges will be waived on these accounts if customers are unable to pay in full up to and including June 30, 2020.

-The outdoor drop-box at the Town Hall front entrance, 119 Cumberland Street, is available for Town bill payments.
+The outdoor drop-box at the Town Hall front entrance, 119 Cumberland Street, is available for Town bill payments 24/7.
 For additional payment options and account inquiries, please see

-• The Lunenburg Branch Library at the Lunenburg Academy is closed to the public, but many public services are still available online at www.southshorepubliclibraries.ca.
+• The Lunenburg Branch Library at the Lunenburg Academy is now re-opened to the public at reduced hours, and many public services are still available online at www.southshorepubliclibraries.ca.

 Public Works staff continue to maintain all municipal infrastructure, water and wastewater services.
 Contact the Public Works Department at 902-634-8992 for more information.